phpbench/phpbench/docs/extensions/xdebug.rst

-XDebug
+Xdebug
 ======

-The XDebug extension allows you to easily profile your code using `function traces`_ or by generating cachegrind `profiles`_.
+The Xdebug extension allows you to easily profile your code using `function traces`_ or by generating cachegrind `profiles`_.

 The commands are very similar to the standard ``run`` command with the